 - 1. How do we engage our partners in these discussions? - a.
-Share emergency plans with courts, hospitals, contractors, community partners, local emergency management staff - I. In particular have conversations with judges - II.
-Appendix (To be developed) Use checklist of questions to discuss with courts - b.
-Link to local emergency management officials through contacts with local FSD county managers, as they have established relationships - c.
+Share emergency plans with courts, hospitals, contractors, community partners, and local emergency management staff. - b.
+Encourage local discussions about how stakeholders will work together to meet the needs of children who are in state custody and unaccompanied children immediately following a disaster. - c.
+Link to local emergency management officials through contacts with local FSD county and unit managers, as they have established relationships. - d.
 Communicate with contractors about these expectations and how they compare with their own emergency plans.